 We offer free, confidential advice, guidance, representation and support to help you so that you, in turn, may best serve your patients.
 We work closely with our colleagues in regional offices and legal services to ensure that our members are as fully supported as possible at times of adversity.

-We have comprehensive factsheet guidance available that may answer the questions you have about your situation and, recommend that you visit our factsheets page before contacting the service.
+We have comprehensive factsheets which contain guidance that may answer the questions you have about your situation.
+We recommend you visit these pages before contacting the service.

 You have the right to receive our support, guidance or representation, regardless of:

 - your race, colour, religion, ethnic or national origins, sex, creed, or sexual orientation

 - any complaint you have previously made about the RCN itself.

 Your adviser or counsellor will endeavour to promote your interests, regardless of their own personal beliefs.
 If, after careful consideration, we find we are unable to support your request for advice and/ or representation, we'll provide you with a clear and detailed explanation of how and why we reached this decision.